- •

 Finding your way to Vulcano ferry port

-Please note that transportation schedules can change, so always double-check current services.
-If you find any inconsistencies, let our support team know!
+Please note that schedules and transport options might change, so we recommend checking for the latest information before your journey.
+If you encounter any inconsistencies, let our support team know!

 Exploring Alicudi